jayce7376/Nvidia_Stock_Prediction/README.md

 ## Business Problem
-The popularity of cryptocurrency caused a shortage in the graphics card market, and it leads increasing of stock price of a graphics card supplier, Nvidia.
+The popularity of cryptocurrency caused a shortage in the graphics card market, and it led increasing of stock price of a graphics card supplier, Nvidia.
 This project aims to provide an updated time series forecasting for investment banks to predict better Nvidia future stock price.